SM Aura: SMX Convention Center Aura

 The third branch of SMX Convention Center is located at the third and fourth levels of SM Aura.
 Occupying 6,148 sqm, it comprises 3 function rooms at the third level and 8 meeting rooms at the fourth level.
 It has a gross leasable area (GLA) of 3,136 sqm and a total capacity of up to 2,480.

 SM Cinema

 SM Aura offers a total of six state-of-the-art cinemas with two regular cinemas, three Director's Club Cinemas equipped with Dolby Atmos sound system, and an IMAX theater at the fourth level.

 Director's Club

 SM Aura offers three Director's Club Cinemas with in-butler service.
 It is the second Director's Club Cinema branch after SM Mall of Asia.
 It originally had two cinemas formerly located at the now-occupied renovated regular cinemas.

-The Director's Club was closed on May 2023 and relocated at the area of the former regular cinemas and re-opened on December 2023, equipped with Ferco Verona recliner seats and Dolby Atmos surround sound system.
+The Director's Club was closed in May 2023 and relocated at the area of the former regular cinemas and re-opened in December 2023, equipped with Ferco Verona recliner seats and Dolby Atmos surround sound system.
 A third Director's Club was opened on 2024.